Retro-Devils/Mugen-Pi-4/README.md

 # Mugen-Pi-4

-- UPDATEDOctober 1, 2021
+- UPDATED October 1, 2021

-# Updated Installer v3
+# Updated Installer  to V3

-Thanks to working with Supreme team we have made a one line installer .
+- Thanks to working with Supreme team we have made a one line installer .

-*Edit V3 is 90% Supremes work.
+- V3 is 90% Supremes work.

 # V3 is a MAJOR UPDATE .